kritichauhan29/Basic-Home-Alarm-System/README.md

 # Basic-Home-Alarm-System

-> Firmware for a simple home alarm with Disarmed, Armed, and Report modes.
+> Firmware for a simple home alarm with Disarmed, Armed, and Report modes using Raspberry Pi Pico.

 ---